IngCr3at1on/KirkNode/README.md

-KirkNode is a node.js server to implify and test the [JIM protocol](https://jim.hackpad.com)
+KirkNode is a node.js server to implement and test the [JIM protocol](https://jim.hackpad.com)

 Written in coffeescript, the original joke was to name it "node.JIM"; being boring that was replaced with KirkNode